Skip to content

 Reducing your utility bills

-There is a lot of uncertainty in the market and you should check with your supplier that you are on the best available deal.
+• regularly check with your supplier that you are on the best available deal

-• Switch tariff or supplier to save money.
-Use a comparison site recommended by Ofgem.
+• switch tariff or supplier to save money by using a comparison site recommended by Ofgem

-• Take regular meter readings to see how much you use.
-Consider a smart meter to see daily costs.
+• take regular meter readings to see how much gas and electricity you use, and consider a smart meter to see daily costs

-• If you are older, have young children, a health condition or disability, ask to go onto the priority services register with your supplier.
+• if you are older, have young children, or have a health condition or disability, ask to go onto the priority services register with your supplier.

 For more energy tips visit energysavingtrust.org.uk.